 NOW Foods Daily Vits Multi Vitamin & Mineral

-A great multivitamin option for those that are on a tight budget is NOW Food’s Daily Vits.
+A great multivitamin option for those that are on a tight budget is NOW Supplements, Daily Vits, One Tablet Daily with Lutein & Lycopene, 250 Tablets.
 While not sold only for vegans, this multivitamin is vegan-friendly.
-It comes in a huge 250 capsule bottle, for an excellent price of about $30 (For the latest prices and discounts, check here) depending on retailer.
+It comes in a huge 250 capsule bottle, for an excellent price of about $30 NOW Supplements, Daily Vits, One Tablet Daily with Lutein & Lycopene, 250 Tablets depending on retailer.

 NOW Foods is a more economically-priced brand but this multivitamin has all the major essential vitamins and minerals you need.